 In such event, ECS fees shall not be refunded and no liability shall be incurred.

 Other than as may be required by law or as considered reasonable by ECS to assist government and/or law enforcement agencies or as otherwise set out in these terms and conditions, both ECS and you, as applicable (the Receiving Party) shall keep in strict confidence all technical or commercial know-how, all information relating to the Verification process, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to, or otherwise obtained by, the Receiving Party by the other party, its employees, agents or subcontractors, and any other confidential information concerning the disclosing party’s business or its products or its services which the Receiving Party may obtain.
 To the extent that any information is publicly available on the ROE or otherwise comes into the public domain, through no fault of the Receiving Party, this clause shall not apply.

-All fees are exclusive of VAT (as applicable).
+All fees are exclusive of VAT (if applicable).
 Our rates are normally reviewed annually, with effect from April in any year although we do reserve the right to review our fees at any time.
 Our VAT number is GB 144277902.